mpous/GeoTweetsMap/README.md

 */5 * * * * curl [your_url]/getTweets.php
 ```

-Every 5 minutes we will receive a picture of the tweets with 4square check-ins, in this case at Barcelona.
+Every 5 minutes we will receive a sample of the tweets with 4square check-ins done next to Barcelona.
 We will store this data in a JSON file at the files folder.

 After gathering all the information, we will use Hadoop and Hive to process the information and visualize it in a map.
 At this point I expect that your Hadoop and Hive is working properly.

-We use Hive in order to experiment with Hadoop using the SQL-like language instead of map-reduce.
+I used Hive in order to experiment with Hadoop using the SQL-like language instead of map-reduce.

 ```
 >hive -S -e "select get_json_object(msg, '$.results.geo.coordinates'), get_json_object(msg, '$.results.created_at[0]') from tweets" > result